 Why is visceral fat dangerous?

 Unlike soft subcutaneous fat, visceral fat is an active organ.
-It does not just sit quietly.
+It does not just sit there.
 It releases inflammatory signals (proteins called cytokines like IL-6 and TNF-alpha) all day long.

 Having a lot of visceral fat is similar to running a low-grade infection that never fully resolves.
 It steadily: